ObolNetwork/obol-docs/docs/gov/governance/collective.md

 1. **Resource allocation.** Allocate resources effectively to support the Collective’s vision and grow the Obol Collective's sustainable value.
 Long-term vision may sometimes conflict with short-term value creation; thus, governance requires a blend of short-term and long-term thinking to allocate the token treasury and protocol revenue effectively.
 2. **Capture resistance.** Governance plays a key role in securing the anti-capture and censorship resistance of the Obol Collective.
 Governance should:
-    1. make it possible for operations to continue over the long term without reliance on any individual entity
+    1. make it possible for operations to continue over the long term without reliance on any individual entity;
-    2. prevent any one entity or small group of entities from being able to control or censor
+    2. prevent any one entity or small group of entities from being able to control or censor.

 ## Overview: The Obol Token House and RAF